Ukraine war highlights internal divides in Mideast nations

 “Iraq is deeply divided politically amongst players between pro-Iran and those that are anti-Iran trying to assert autonomy.
 The Ukraine becomes another performance, another example of where either side can burnish their credentials,” he said.

 Karam reported from Beirut.
-Associated Press writer Samya Kullab in Kabul contributed reporting.
+Associated Press writer Samya Kullab in Kabul, Afghanistan, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.